-Rebecca acts in arbitrations under various institutional rules (including ICC, SIAC, AIAC, HKIAC) as well as ad hoc arbitrations.
-She has advised multinational clients on disputes across a range of industry sectors, in particular the construction sector as well as commercial and joint venture disputes.
-Her experience also includes corporate crime and investigations, by assisting clients with internal investigations and corporate compliance and addressing anti-money laundering issues.
+Rebecca acts in arbitrations under various institutional rules (including HKIAC, SIAC, ICC, AIAC) as well as ad hoc arbitrations.
+She has advised multinational clients on cross-border disputes across a range of industry sectors, with particular focus in the energy and hospitality sectors.
+Her experience includes multi-jurisdictional investigations and compliance advisory.

 Rebecca serves on the Commercial Arbitration Committee at the Young Practitioner Group of Asian International Arbitration Centre.

 As a member of the firm's Asia Pro Bono team, Rebecca advocates for systemic change, bringing together cross-sector stakeholders to achieve tangible outcomes for disadvantaged communities.